MaartenAfschrift/PredSim_gait_conditions/README.md

 ### download simulation results and processed experimental data

-If you don't want to convert all osim models to .dll files, rerun all simulations and process data with addbiomechanics (but just want to play with the sim results) you can download these things here:
+If you don't want to convert all osim models to .dll files, rerun all simulations and process data with addbiomechanics (but just want to play with the sim results) you can download data from zenodo: https://doi.org/10.5281/zenodo.14524619

-- Subjects [200 MB]:

-- SimResuts [3GB]:

-- AddBiomech [x MB]:

 Make sure that you point in your matlab code to these folder where needed (and add the subjects folder to ./PredSim/Subjects) if you to recreate my figures using my code.